lead forensics image

 What is a Twin Screw Pump?

-They excel in efficiently transferring a specific volume of fluid based on the screws’ speed and pitch.
+Twin Screw Pumps excel in efficiently transferring a specific volume of fluid based on the screws’ speed and pitch.
 The unique design of this pump features two screws that create closed chambers that move axially, generating a vacuum at the suction point and pressure at the discharge point.
 This double-chamber design provides a smooth, pulsation-free flow suited to both high and low-viscosity fluids.

 Our pumps conform to the highest industry standards, with EHEDG and 3A-compliant executions for enhanced sanitation.
 Some key benefits of using Twin Screw Pumps are: